PRISM: Probabilistic Runtime Insights and Scalable Performance Modeling for Large-Scale Distributed Training: PRISM: A Variability-Aware Performance Modeling Framework

-We propose PRISM --- a performance modeling framework which considers the stochastic nature of the dynamic training environment for large-scale distributed training.
-Section \ref{sec3a} provides an overview of the framework, Section \ref{sec3b} discusses the framework's inputs, and Section \ref{sec3c} details our approach to modeling variation at-scale.
+We propose PRISM, a performance modeling framework that accounts for the stochastic nature of the dynamic training environment in large-scale distributed systems.
+Section~\ref{sec3a} provides an overview of the framework, Sections~\ref{sec3b} and~\ref{sec3c} describe the framework's fundamental components and inputs, Section~\ref{sec3d} details our parallelization- and topology-aware approach to modeling variation at-scale, and Section~\ref{sec3e} covers our implementation.